 config = ConstraintConfig(

-lr_max=0.72, # aggregate loss ratio cap
+lr_max=0.72, # loss ratio ceiling

-retention_min=0.82, # floor on renewal retention rate
+retention_min=0.82, # minimum expected renewal retention

-technical_floor=True, # never price below technical
+technical_floor=True, # no policy below cost

 )